ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

    - Network:      http://192.*********

-Step 8: Use the links and go to the website and start using.

-Step 9: After Running the Backend Server, a link will be provided in flask depending on system to system.
+Step 8: After Running the Backend Server, a link will be provided in flask depending on system to system.
 The link will be in the format http//127:*****
 This is the backend api end point url, after this link is obtained user must paste the following lines of code in

  http//127:*****/eco_scan     line 199 in "enviromind\Frontend\components\tools\eco-scan.tsx"